tiara150/Portfolio_DSFB2/README.md

 ## Previous research

 **Project Lectorate**
 This is my latest project.
-I am building a script where data sets from a transcription analysis can be downloaded via a GSE/SRA number and then a summarised experiment can be made.
+I am building a script where data sets from a transcription analysis can be downloaded via a simple function and then a coun matrix can be made.
+We finally developed a function that performs a quantification analysis from a simple link to the datasets and provides this document in orderly folders.
+This is very useful for researchers without programming experience.

 **Project Genes & proteins**
 This research was about the role of the immune system during a viral infection.
 The aim was to find out more about Interleukin-8, which plays a role in the infection with the RS virus.

 **Project Pharmacon**
 This research focused on the effect of the pharmaceutical compound Lithium on the C. Elegans in relation to Alzheimer's disease.
+We had to study the brain activity of the C.elegans before and after adding Lithium.

+**Project Molecular Biology**
+With this project, we addressed the research question "does cortisol have a greater stimulating effect on the rat glucocorticoid receptor than the human glucocorticoid receptor?". to answer this research question, a Westernblot was performed to determine the presence of the GR receptor. then a fluorescence assay was performed to determine the translocation of the fusion protein. finally, a luciferase assay was performed to determine the transactivation of the GR receptor.

 **Project Biomolecular Research**
-This research dealt with the absorption of the fatty acids EPA and DHA in muscle cells.
+This research was on behalf of Nutricia Science.
+We dealt with the absorption of the fatty acids EPA and DHA in muscle cells for muscle diseases.
 It also examined where the fatty acids go after absorption.
 We used a HPLC-MS to study where the fatty acids went.

 Technical Experience